scottyschup/ruby-curriculum/projects/w2d2-chess/w2d2-chess.md

 queen.position # => ["CHANGED", 1]
 ```

-### Caution on dupping pieces
+### Caution on duping pieces
-If your piece holds a reference to the original board, you will need to update this reference to the new dupped board.
+If your piece holds a reference to the original board, you will need to update this reference to the new duped board.
 Failure to do so will cause your duped board to generate incorrect moves!

 ### An alternative to duping?